Check out Animoto. Its a cool new social media tool we discovered for creating videos from your still images.

 Animoto takes pictures from a variety of social media sources, such as Flickr, or pictures you upload.
 It combines them with music and captions you create using a selected template into a video that you can share on Facebook or upload to your blog, as I’ve done with this demo.

 And the price is right.
-We created this demo using the free version, which is limited to 30 second videos that are not downloadable.
+We created a demo using the free version, which is limited to 30 second videos that are not downloadable.
 But, for $30 a year, you get an extended version allowing videos of any length that are downloadable.
 For under $250 a year, you also get a version that allows for branding your products and commercial distribution, as well as a wider selection of licensed music.

 Social Media without the Talking Head